crispyricepc/sway-nvidia/README.md

 ### Cannot take screenshots

-Because we're using the experimental vulkan renderer to avoid graphical issues, screen capture is not yet implemented.
+Because we're using the experimental vulkan renderer to avoid graphical issues, screen capture is not yet implemented on wlroots 0.15.
 The issue is being tracked [here](https://gitlab.freedesktop.org/wlroots/wlroots/-/issues/3290)

+That being said, anyone using `sway-git` & `wlroots-git`, this issue has been fixed in version 0.16

 ### glxtest for Firefox hardware acceleration fails